Country overview: Czech Republic

 View ‘Public expenditure profile’ for additional information.

 The current national drug strategy emphasises the role of research, evidence and evaluation of the measures taken in the drug policy field in the Czech Republic.
-The support of research in the field of drugs is mentioned explicitly as one of the tasks of the 2013–15 action plan.
+The Action Plan 2013–15 underlines the principle of integrating legal and illegal drugs into one policy, and support for research in the field of drugs is mentioned explicitly as one of the tasks.
 The evidence-based approach is currently applied in the certification process of addiction services and in the provision and development of services.
 Several public administration bodies and grant agencies fund research in the field of drugs, which is mainly conducted by academic centres.
 The National Monitoring Centre for Drugs and Drug Addiction coordinates the collaboration and exchange of information between research institutions, service providers and public administration bodies.
 It publishes an Annual report on the state of the drugs problem in the Czech Republic, which summarises available data about drug use and its consequences.
 National scientific journals are also an important dissemination channel for drug-related research findings.
-Recent drug-related studies mentioned in the 2012 Czech National report focused mainly on aspects related to the evaluation of interventions, prevalence and incidence of drug use; and the consequences of drug use and prevalence and incidence of drug use.
+Recent drug-related studies mentioned in the 2013 Czech National report focused mainly on aspects related to responses to the drug situation, prevalence, incidence and patterns of drug use, and the consequences of drug use.
+Determinants of drug use, and supply and markets were also mentioned.

 View ‘Drug-related research’ for additional information.